codice/saml-conformance/README.md

 `<IP>` is the machine's IP address

+To run the tests using the `docker-compose.yml` file run `docker-compose up` in the `/docker` module

 >NOTE
 >
 >If building throws a `Connect to localhost:2375 [localhost/127.0.0.1, localhost/0:0:0:0:0:0:0:1] failed: Connection refused`